In a rapidly changing tax and market environment, high-net-worth investors need to be more proactive than ever with their tax planning.

 Rather than converting all at once, many investors take a multi-year approach, spreading out the income impact and managing tax brackets more effectively.

-But of course, tax strategy isn’t only about reducing liability—it’s also about aligning your plan with your values.
+But of course, tax strategy isn’t only about reducing liability.
+It’s also about aligning your plan with your values.
 That’s where charitable giving comes into play.

 Charitable giving offers a meaningful way to support the causes you care about while also gaining potential tax advantages.
 With the right structure, philanthropy can become an integral part of your long-term financial and estate plan.